virtual-cast/Zenject/README.md

     Container.Bind<Foo>().FromNew();
     ```

 1. **FromInstance** - Add a given instance to the container.
 Note that the given instance will not be injected in this case.
-If you also want your instance to be injected at startup, see <a href="#dicontainer-methods-queueforinject">QueueForInject</a>
+If you also want your instance to be injected at startup, see [QueueForInject](#dicontainer-methods-queueforinject)

     ```csharp
     Container.Bind<Foo>().FromInstance(new Foo());